citp/privacy-policy-historical/t/tw/two/twosigma.com.md

-> *The following text is extracted and transformed from the twosigma.com privacy policy that was archived on 2018-09-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180929173140id_/https%3A//www.twosigma.com/legal-disclosure/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the twosigma.com privacy policy that was archived on 2019-06-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190627085840id_/https%3A//www.twosigma.com/legal-disclosure/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy | Two Sigma

-Updated and Effective Date:  September 5, 2018
+Updated and Effective Date:  February 7, 2019

  ** _THIS PRIVACY POLICY APPLIES TO OUR WEBSITES AND PLATFORMS._**